 But there are still a few tips that will help you to take your banana bread from good to great:

 - Use very ripe bananas.
-Making banana bread is the perfect way to use overripe bananas that are about to go bad.
+Making banana bread is the perfect way to use overripe bananas past their prime.
 Ripe bananas add flavor, sweeten the bread and add moisture.
-If you don’t have enough bananas to whip up a loaf, you can always freeze them.
-When using frozen bananas, make sure they have thawed completely.
+When using previously frozen bananas, make sure they have thawed completely.

 - Don’t overmix the batter.
-Mixing the batter helps to develop gluten which will make the bread denser and less moist.
-Even though spelt flour has less gluten than regular flour, overmixing the batter is not recommended and can result in a dry dense loaf.
+Mixing the batter helps to develop gluten, but the bread will become unpleasantly dense and less moist if overworked.
+Even though spelt flour has less gluten than regular flour, overmixing the batter can still result in a dry loaf.

-When adding dried fruits, keep in mind that they will increase the sugar content of the banana loaf.
+When adding dried fruits, remember that they will increase the sugar content of the banana loaf.

-Here is what you can add to your banana bread:
+Here is what you can add to your spelt banana loaf:

 - dried currants